rajonali/2021-resume/yes (1).md

 ﻿# TASNIM ALI RESUME
 (225) 200-7900 | Baton Rouge, LA | tasnim.ali@listedb.com | linkedin.com/in/rajonali1

+Entry-level cybersecurity enthusiast with a passion for IT support and a background in software and web development.

-An entry-level IT support professional seeking a role in Information Technology.
-With a background in web and software development, you will find that I am very versatile and adaptable to this role's needs.
+Equipped with a strong understanding of information systems and adaptive skillsets, you will find that I am very versatile to this role's needs.

 # WORK & RELEVANT EXPERIENCE